 Avocado salad is creamy, crunchy, and refreshing, and it's all you need for a quick lunch or light dinner during the hot summer months.

-Creamy avocado, ripe and juicy tomatoes, crisp cucumber, tangy red onion, and fresh parsley meld together to perfection to create a tasty, nutritious, and fulfilling summer salad.
+Creamy avocado, ripe and juicy tomatoes, crisp cucumber, tangy red onion, and fresh parsley meld perfectly to create a tasty, nutritious, and fulfilling summer salad.

-The best thing about avocado salad is that it is light, fresh, summer-friendly, while being nutritious, and fulfilling.
+The best thing about avocado salad is that it is light, fresh, summer-friendly, nutritious, and fulfilling.

-With its healthy fats and plenty of fiber, the avocado makes this salad a good candidate for a quick everyday summer lunch.
+With its healthy fats and plenty of fiber, the avocados make this salad a good candidate for a quick everyday summer lunch.

 Avocado

-We recommend mixing two or more varieties to have different textures and colors in the salad.
+We recommend mixing two or more varieties with different textures and colors in the salad.

 Cucumber